contimatteo/777/README.md

 The aim of the game is to find Tony Effe.

 ## Getting Started
-No internet connection needed, but only a keyboard and some game skills 🤓
+No internet connection needed, but only a keyboard and some gaming skills 🤓.

 ### Prerequisites
 For building the source you need a C++ compiler.